Justin-Kwan/CAS/README.md

-# User-Authentication
+# Central-Authorization-Service
-A user authentication service for CryptoCost.live that supports user sign-up and login &amp; token validation, built with Python Flask
+A generic central authentication service (CAS) that supports user sign-up and login &amp; and request validation, built with Python Flask and JWT

 ## Available API Routes